What is a Dubai trade license?

 Step 1.
 Choose your business activity

 Step 2.
-Decide on your legal structure
+Decide on your license type by entrepreneurship methods

-Step 4.
+Step 3.
 Choose a business location

 Depending on the license type, you will need to either lease an office (mainland) or choose a workspace plan (free zone).
 For offshore companies, physical office space is usually not required.

-Step 5.
+Step 4.
 Apply for initial approval

-Step 6.
+Step 5.
 Prepare your documents

 Gather all required forms and documents.
 Some activities may require external approvals from regulators such as the Dubai Health Authority, Central Bank, or Knowledge and Human Development Authority.

-Step 7.
+Step 6.
 Submit your trade license application

 Once your documents are in order, submit your full application form either online, through a PRO agent, or in person at the licensing authority.
 Fees will vary based on the business type and jurisdiction.